-While an ever-increasing number of people are opting to eat out instead cooking Thanksgiving dinner, there’s still no better way to enjoy the holiday than around your table at home.
+While an ever-increasing number of people are choosing to eat out instead cooking Thanksgiving dinner, there is still no better way to enjoy the holiday than around your table at home.
 Make one, or all, of these with a fresh green salad and you are set for an evening of giving thanks with your loved ones.
 Here are some quick, simple and delicious tips for a smashing Thanksgiving dinner.

 Thanksgiving Maple Turkey

 The secret to any moist white meat poultry is to brine it.
 This recipe is particularly great with smoked or slow grilled turkey.
 The sweat earthy maple syrup creates a skin that is to die for while keeping the flesh moist and succulent, even the boring white meat.